omar-polo/gmid/regress/fuzz/README.md

 # Fuzzying gmid

-Here are some notes on how to fuzz (some) gmid parts using afl.
+Here are some notes on how to fuzz some parts of gmid using afl.

  - run `make -C ../../ clean` beforehand so that we compile all relevant sources with afl-clang.
 Then, clean again before rebuilding gmid.